Home » Marriage Help » Importance of Emotional Intimacy in Relationship

 In some cases, your partner may have a difficult time becoming emotionally intimate because they are not used to experiencing those feelings.

-Before you get judgmental or even upset that there is no connection between you two.
-Please, check all the odds of your partner having mental problems.
+Before you get judgmental or even feel lonely or upset that there is no connection between you two.
+Please, check all the odds and circumstances of your partner having mental problems.

 Mixed Priorities

-With every day life, couples can get so busy they stop making time for each other and it can harm the relationship.
-Responsibilities in the workplace can endanger the state of your relationship.
+With everyday life, many couples find they can get so busy they stop making time for each other and it can harm the intimacy in a marriage and relationship.
+Responsibilities in the workplace can endanger the state of your marriage and relationship.

-When partners are unable to prioritize each other, it makes them feel unwanted, unacknowledged, and one-sided.
+When partners are unable to prioritize sexual experiences with each other, it makes them feel unwanted, unacknowledged, and one-sided.

 Broken Trust

-Trust can be broken in a relationship when there is dishonesty and disloyalty.
-Mending the broken trust will require forgiveness and vulnerability, which the affected partner might fail to give.
+Trust can be broken in a relationship when there is ongoing conflict with, dishonesty and disloyalty.
+Mending the broken trust will require forgiveness and vulnerability, which the affected spouse or partner might fail to give.

 Relationship-PTSD

 This arises from the experiences of previous relationships.
-Partners who have gone through a relationship that left them broken might be skeptical about showing vulnerability.
+Partners who have gone through a relationship that left them broken might be more vulnerable and skeptical about showing their emotions and vulnerability.

 They are heartbroken.
-This will affect their ability to feel and exercise vulnerability to create intimacy.
+This emotional distance will affect their ability to feel and exercise vulnerability to create sexual and emotional intimacy.

 Stop Communicating

-Couples stop talking about their hopes and dreams.
-Instead, focus on their day-to-day lives.
-As a result, they start to feel like roommates or business partners instead of emotional partners.
+Couples stop talking about their hopes, fears, and dreams.
+Instead, focus on their day-to-day lives and relationship problems.
+As a result, many couples find they start to feel like roommates or business partners instead of emotional partners.

 How To Improve Emotional Closeness